planeguy/jsonfeed._ephemeralItems/README.md

 _ephemeralItems has 2 possible properties. both are optional, but at least 1 of the two is required.

 ## max_items
-When updating, if the number of items > max_items, the oldest (by date_published) should be deleted
+When updating, if the number of items > max_items, the oldest (by date_published) should be deleted.

 ## ttl
 When updating, items whose date_published+ttl are deleted. ttl is expressed as a ISO 8601 duration.

+## both properties
+When both properties are present, it is recommended to trim items by ttl before checking for max_items.